erikvanek/erikvanek.github.io/pages/notes/design/Design.md

 - Kat Holmes: __"Design as a practice that contributes to the society in meaningful ways"__
 - [is a rendering of an intent](https://articles.centercentre.com/design_rendering_intent/)
 	- when designing for radical innovation we need to [inform our intuition](obsidian://open?vault=notes&file=design%2Fresources%2FInforming_Our_Intuition.pdf)
+	- is about making trade-offs
+		- e.g. adding a few clicks (increasing motor load) to reduce cognitive or visual load